Ma124/build.py/README.rst

 usage: ``build.py [-h] [-f FILE] [-o OUT] [task] [args [args ...]]``

-| positional arguments:
+positional arguments:
-|   task                  The task that should be called
-|   args                  The arguments for TASK
+  -task                  The task that should be called -args                  The arguments for TASK

 optional arguments:
   -h, --help            show this help message and exit